AY2324S2-CS2103-F15-1/tp/docs/UserGuide.md

   * All input values are case-sensitive unless otherwise specified.

 * Duplicate contacts:
-  * Contacts are considered duplicates if they share the same mobile phone number and is used as unique identifier of a Person as no two persons would share the same mobile phone number.
+* In FINDvisor, contacts are **uniquely identified** using their mobile phone number.
+Hence, two contacts are considered duplicates if they share the same mobile phone number.

 * `NAME` format:
   * Can only contain alphanumeric characters and spaces.